 If you’d rather have a blow by blow, here is how we did it.

-- Take the painter’s plastic and spread it out.
+- Take a sheet of painter’s plastic and spread it out.

-- Place the foam on on half of the plastic and pull the other half over to cover the cushion completely.
+- Place the foam on half of the plastic and pull the other half over to cover the couch cushion completely.

-- With your hand, push all of the air out and tuck the plastic around the cushion.
+- With your hand, push the air out and tuck the plastic around the cushion.

 - Next, take your vacuum and put the nozzle under the plastic against the cushion.
 The cushion will quickly compress.